-Keyword research is step one, and arguably one of the most important SEO factors to identifying optimization opportunities for your website.
+Keyword research is one of the first steps, and arguably one of the most important SEO factors for identifying optimization opportunities for getting the right visitors your website.

 The difference between a website that gets tons of organic searches and one that gets none are the keywords you use.
 If you don’t pay attention to these, you may target either an overserved market (lots of competition for page 1), or miss the mark on your market altogether.

 So let’s get this out of the way now.
 Keyword research is NOT a list of words.
 Keyword research is the work done to identify a number of factors, including traffic, clickthrough rates over time, conversion, and search engine result page(SERP) spots, all while keeping in mind your target audience and the goals of your business.

-By using effective keyword research tools you can determine popular underserved niches, find related markets you may have overlooked, and rank well in search engines results that have the best traffic for your ideal visitors.
+By using effective keyword research tools you can determine popular underserved niches in your target marketing, find related markets you may have overlooked, and rank well in search engines results that have the best traffic for your ideal visitors.

 What is a Keyword?

 A keyword is simply a word or phrase typed into a search engine to find information on the desired topic.
-A long tail keyword phrase is a group of 3 or more words that can be more targeted than a simple one or two-word search.
+A longtail keyword phrase is a group of 3 or more words that can be more targeted than a simple one or two-word search.
 Longtail keywords help you truly target your audience.

 Using Keywords in your writing

-Knowing your subject and your target keywords before writing or when updating a page will help guide your writing.
-By optimizing your page for a keyword or phrase you can create content that sounds natural as you write it, but can include your keyword phrase to make a bigger impact on the search engine result pages.
+Knowing your target audience and your target keywords before writing, or when updating a page, will help guide your writing.
+By optimizing your page for a keyword or phrase you can create content that sounds natural, and human-centered, as you write it, but can include your keyword phrase to make a bigger impact on the search engine result pages.

 Keyword vs Longtail Keyword Phrases

-Start with the understanding that most real words have been targeted as keywords in some way on a website somewhere.
-We still want to pay attention to those standard keywords, but where we can make the most impact is usually by targeting longtail keyword phrases.
+Start with the understanding that most individual real words have been targeted as keywords in some way on a website somewhere.
+You still want to pay attention to those standard keywords, but where we can make the most impact is usually by targeting longtail keyword phrases.

-Imagine all the search results that would have come in for a search for “Fusion”.
-Alternately, what will come up when we use the longtail keyword phrase of “2017 Ford Fusion SEL with SYNC”?
-The searcher is able to get the search results they were really looking for, and as long as our article really is about that search, then click to our site will likely be a successful one, keeping the user on the page to read the content on that page.
+Imagine all the search results that would have come in for a search for “chili”.
+Alternately, what will come up when we use the longtail keyword phrase of “best chili powder for cooking”?
+The searcher is able to get the results they were really looking for, and as long as our article really is about that search, then click to our site will likely be a successful one, keeping the user on the page to read the content on that page.

-This is good for us as the page owner because we eliminate traffic that wasn’t meant for our content, lowering our bounce rate, and really only getting people to our article about our subject.
+This is good for you as the page owner because you eliminate traffic that wasn’t meant for our content, lowering our bounce rate, and really only getting people to our article about your subject.

-The kicker here is that a lot of companies don’t even consider longtail keyword phrases when writing their articles.
-By utilizing keyword research we can identify underserved phrases and create content to target the underserved traffic.
+The kicker here is that a lot of small companies don’t even consider longtail keyword phrases when writing their articles.
+By utilizing keyword research, you can identify underserved phrases and create content to target that underserved traffic.
 The more specific you are with the keyword phrases, the better your chances you have of being ranked higher on the SERP.

 How do I know if a keyword is one I should target?